 "The way the risk profession is changing, if you can't translate your technical background to the decision-making table, then risk management will be left out of the conversation," according to one delegate, Jonathan Blackhurst, head of risk management at Capita.
 "This sort of training can be a life-saver for a risk manager's career development and is hopefully the direction the profession as a whole is moving in."

 Places now open for Airmic's 2018 Risk Leadership Programme!

 Do you aspire to be in the next generation of risk leaders?
 Are you looking to develop your non-technical skills to make the leap from risk technician to strategic influencer?

 Airmic's flagship 2018 Risk Leadership Programme, taught by Cass Business School, is now open for applicants!

 The objective is to provide Airmic's high fliers with the capability to take on risk leadership roles.
 The twelve month programme will provide its members with bespoke training, mentoring and personal development to move their career to the next level.

 "Risk management is a mix of science and art"

-Georgina Oakes, research and development manager at Airmic and also a participant on the course, agrees.
+Georgina Wainwright, research and development manager at Airmic and also a participant on the course, agrees.
 "Some risk roles are certainly threatened.
 Risk management is a mix of science and art.
 As artificial intelligence and data analytics take over the 'science', the 'art' becomes ever more important.
 This means going beyond risk registers and insurance purchase, and learning the skills a computer can't replace - in other words judgement, analysis and communication.
 That is at the heart of this course."